Voting in the Council of the European Union: Qualified majority

 A blocking minority requires—in addition to not meeting one of the two conditions above—that at least 4 countries (or, if not all countries participate in the vote, the minimum number of countries representing more than 35% of the population of the participating countries, plus one country) vote against the proposal.
 Thus, there may be cases where an act is passed, even though the population condition is not met.
 This precludes scenarios where 3 populous countries could block a decision favored by the other 24 countries.

+According to the EU Regulation No 1260/2013 the usually resident population are "all persons having their usual residence in a Member State" irrespective of European Union citizenship.

 The Lisbon rules eradicated the use of "artificial" voting weights.
 This move, first proposed in the Constitution, is based on the size of populations and, at the same time, acknowledges the smaller member states' fears of being overruled by the larger countries.

 Reinforced qualified majority

 Article 238 of the Treaty on the Functioning of the European Union states the conditions for a reinforced qualified majority, when acting on a proposal from neither the Commission nor the High Representative, effective since 1 November 2014: